Pierre1405/interview/README.md

 ### Missing demonstration
 I didn't have the time to do so much, but, I would have liked to do more.
 Like create another microservice to stream aggregated data on a no sql db
-- docker
-- streaming, postgres -> kafka -> aggregation -> kafka -> mongodb with kafka connect and kafka stream ???
+- kafka -> mongodb with kafka connect ???
 - basic sql jdbc queries
 - nosql aggregation